-- RMS current (A)
+- RMS current (A) and rated current

+- The smaller, gray text adjacent to RMS current is the rated current.

 - A bar showing the RMS current level

 - RMS voltage (V)

 The RMS current bars automatically change colors to indicate the current status if the thresholds have been enabled.
-To configure thresholds, see Inlet (on page 68).
+To configure thresholds, see Inlet (on page 69).